Each and every home has plumbing. But what is plumbing exactly, and how does it work?

 But if the leak requires re-piping, you are best off calling a specialist plumber.
 The water meter is connected to the main pipe, and there's usually a shutoff valve after or before your meter.

-The valve cuts off the water supply, thus making ut very helpful when repairs have to be done.
+The valve cuts off the water supply, thus making a very helpful when plumbing repairs have to be done.

 Water Supply System Maintenance

 Piping that is installed correctly is leak-proof.
 However, systems disintegrate over time, so in some cases, a plumber might need to fully overhaul the plumbing.